The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Localisation formula for spin Gromov--Witten invariants

-The goal of this section is to apply the virtual localisation formula of Graber--Pandharipande \cite{GP99} to express spin Gromov--Witten invariants of $\P^1$ in terms of integrals over the fixed points of the torus action, that is integrals over the moduli space of stable curves.
-The resulting formula will express spin Gromov--Witten invariants of $\P^1$ in terms of double Hodge integrals arising as vertex terms.
+The goal of this section is to apply the virtual localisation formula of Graber--Pandharipande \cite{GP99} to express spin GW invariants of $\P^1$ in terms of integrals over the fixed points of the torus action, that is integrals over the moduli space of stable curves.
+The resulting formula will express spin GW invariants of $\P^1$ in terms of double Hodge integrals arising as vertex terms.